gt-cec/tmm-hri/README.md

 This will open each pkl file for an agent and run the DSG on it, outputting the result plots to `visualization_frames/`.

 You can convert the frames to a video using `frames_to_vid.sh`, which will save to `output.mp4`.

+### Replaying a simulation episode via ROS

+For testing the ROS system, we wrote a script to relay data from the `./episodes` folder to ROS.
+Run:

+`python3 ros_interface.py`

+This relays the RGB camera, Depth camera, and Pose (location/orientation) of the robot agent for each recorded frame.
+The orientation is calculated using the vector normal to the plane defined by the hip location and each shoulder location.